Vulgar, threatening emails came from SLO County Supervisor Adam Hill’s home

 Because the emails to Congalton are unsuitable for children and disturbing to some adults, they have been redacted with uncensored copies available through provided links.

-In a July 20, 2016 email, salkrill12@gmail.com wrote to Congalton making vulgar comments about reporters from CalCoastNews and cruel remarks about Congalton’s former wife Charlotte, and ending with a threat
+In a July 20, 2016 email, salkrill12@gmail.com wrote to Congalton making vulgar comments about reporters from CalCoastNews and cruel remarks about Congalton’s former wife Charlotte, and ending with a threat.

 “You still f****** dogs like velie or 4-legged kinds? we pray for Charlotte’s soul in this time of transition. may she survive the horror that is you, that has always been you and that came out for real when you began f******* karen velie and giving b****** to dan blackburn. you have only begun to pay, congalton.”
+Link to full email.

 A day later, salkrill12@gmail.com sent another email making more vulgar attacks.

 “Congalton Show(s) his bare ass!
 Don’t worry, Dave!
 Even a D-list local celebrity with three chins can get laid by a vulnerable person who wants to pretend you are important!
 And when Velie doesn’t want you to pluck her mustache and Blackburn doesn’t need your finger up his ***, you can pleasure **** **** who is known to enjoy killing puppies after sex!
 Dave?
 F*** you!”
+Link to full email.

 Congalton then took his computer to the district attorney’s office, which opened a criminal investigation into the threatening and harassing emails.
 After a judge signed off on a request for a search warrant to Gmail, district attorney investigators learned the emails came from Hill’s home.